Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 I look forward to hearing back from you on this matter.

-Regards
+Thanks

 <your name>
 ```

 This should expedite your request for admin privileges on your machine.

 ### Slack

 1. Install Slack (This can be done without admin privileges).
   > To install certain apps without admin privileges, you can access the Self Service app facility by finding it on your machine via Spotlight (under the assumption it's a Mac) Log in with your network details, and do a search for the Slack app and install.
 This is the same with browsers like Google Chrome or Mozilla Firefox.
+You will need to be connected to the FT LAN for this to work.

 2. The Slack domain for FT is `financialtimes`.
 Log into the domain with your FT email address.

 3. Join the `#ft-origami` channel and ask for invites to the internal channels from the Origami team.

 ### Code repositories

 1. The public repositories are found at [GitHub/Financial-Times](https://github.com/Financial-Times) on GitHub.
 The private ones are found at [BitBucket](http://git.svc.ft.com/).
-The Origami repositories should be public if at all possible.
+Origami repositories should be public if at all possible.
 We also are looking into moving all private repositories onto GitHub.

 2. Ask the Origami team for access to the following:
   - To be added to the GitHub organisation Financial-Times
   - To be added to the `origami-core` & `origami-colloborators` on the GitHub organisation's teams.
   - Granted admin access to BitBucket.

+3. If you haven't done so already, please set up [2-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) for GitHub.

-3. If you are using SSH, then don't forget to [generate new keys](https://help.github.com/articles/generating-an-ssh-key/), and add to your GitHub account if you haven't done so already.
+4. If you are using SSH, then don't forget to [generate new keys](https://help.github.com/articles/generating-an-ssh-key/), and add to your GitHub account if you haven't done so already.

 ### LastPass